How To Get A Virginia Sales Tax Certificate Of Exemption [Resale Certificate]

 Are sellers required to accept resale certificates?

 Sellers are not required to accept resale certificates, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, a credit will be provided when filing the Virginia sales tax filing.

-What steps should a business take to accept a resale certificate?
+What steps should a business take to accept a Certificate of Exemption?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Virginia sales taxes on the seller.

 Before accepting a resale certificate, a seller should: